Coed Darcy: Planned development

-Planning and construction

-The design specification was developed with input from The Prince's Foundation and the village will be developed as an urban village in a similar fashion to the Poundbury development, which is hoped will encourage people live and work in the same community.
-The development is expected to take 20 years to complete.
+The development was masterplanned by Alan Baxter.
+The design specification was developed with input from The Prince's Foundation, and the village was to be developed as an urban village in a similar fashion to Poundbury, with the intention of encouraging people to live and work in the same community.
+The then Prince Charles visited the site in July 2013.

-The name of the village was suggested by members of Coedffranc Community Council.
-The village takes its name from the local parish of Coedffranc and the neighbouring village of Llandarcy.
+The name of the village (which translates as 'Darcy's Woodland') was suggested by members of Coedffranc Community Council; it combines the first element of the name of the local parish, Coedffranc, and the second element of the name of the neighbouring village of Llandarcy.

 On 8 May 2007, it was announced that St. Modwen Properties was appointed as the preferred developer of the site.
-St. Modwen will lead the redevelopment and reclamation of the brownfield site, which is planned to take seven years.
-The remediation work involves removing contaminated material from the land which was deposited when the site was used as a refinery.
-The reclamation work involves removing the remaining unrequired oil refinery infrastructure such as pipeworks, buildings and roads, including the draining of a large reservoir at the northern part of the site.
-The full completion of the regeneration project is anticipated by 2026–8.
+Reclamation and remediation of the brownfield site under their lead was planned to take seven years.
+The reclamation work involves removing the remaining oil refinery infrastructure such as pipeworks, buildings and roads, including the draining of a large reservoir at the northern part of the site.
+The remediation work involves removing contaminated material from the land which was deposited when the refinery was in operation.
+The site was turned over to St. Modwen in June 2008 after initial land preparation.

+The development of the village has not been devoid of controversy.
+The residents' association of the neighbouring village of Llandarcy were concerned that Coed Darcy might swallow up Llandarcy.
+Concerns were expressed about the development and the new access road using some green belt land in addition to the brownfield site, and the Countryside Council for Wales was monitoring the development of the village.

-Area one
+Area One

-Work started on building the first 150 homes and 58 apartments, on 10.4 acre of the site in June 2008 on a site at old refinery main entrance designated Area 1.
-The first properties, designed by Robert Adam, Director at ADAM Architecture were developed by Edward Ware Homes and Atlantic Properties Plc (Atlantic Ware Developments) with construction being carried out by Dawnus.
-Area One is marketed as Heritage Gate.
+Work started in June 2008 on building the first 150 houses and 58 apartments, on a 10.4 acre section of the site at the former refinery main entrance which is designated Area One.
+The first properties, designed in emulation of oil workers' housing in Llandarcy by Robert Adam, Director at ADAM Architecture, were developed by Edward Ware Homes and Atlantic Properties Plc (Atlantic Ware Developments) with construction being carried out by Dawnus.
+Area One was marketed as Heritage Gate.
+By November 2012, 60 houses had been built.

 Main site

-Construction work on the main site began in November 2012 where 302 houses will be built on what will be the first of three residential neighborhoods on the site.
+Construction work on the main site, where 302 houses were to be built in the first of three residential neighbourhoods making up the village, was originally scheduled to start in spring 2011; it began in November 2012.

-Controversies

-The development of the village has not been devoid of controversy.
-The residents' association of the neighbouring village of Llandarcy are concerned that the new development does not swallow up Llandarcy.
-Concerns were expressed about some green belt land being used up in addition to the brownfield site by the village and the new access road to the Fabian Way.
-The Countryside Council for Wales is monitoring the development of the village.
+Cessation of work

+Work was subsequently paused for unknown reasons, after 294 homes were built.
+The main site was never occupied, and the buildings there have deteriorated.
+STM Brighton Group, a subsidiary of Revantage, performed remediation work at the site and in November 2021 applied for planning permission for 1,800 homes and a small group of shops, with land set aside for a primary school, but no agreement has been reached on how best to develop the site.